Skip to main content

 Code Repository

-All code related to PreviousNext and the Skpr hosting platform is managed through Github.
+All code related to PreviousNext and the Skpr hosting platform is managed through GitHub.

-Github provides code search functionality that allows PreviousNext security experts to determine if any of our projects are vulnerable.
+GitHub provides code search functionality that allows PreviousNext security experts to determine if any of our projects are vulnerable.

 Infrastructure as Code